 I did the Dead of Night Ghost Hunt Experience with this company.
 It takes you inside an actual haunted location and gives you ghost hunting equipment to try and catch your own evidence (think Ghost Hunters, Ghost Adventures, etc.).
 If you prefer to meet the ghosts first-hand rather than just hearing their stories, this one is fun.

 Wow!
 This post has gotten longer than I intended, so I’ll stop it here.
 Now you’ve got some ideas on places to stay and tour companies to try.
-Check back later for another post with some of my favorite bars, restaurants, and museums.
+Check out this post to learn about some of my favorite bars.

 I’m always looking for new places to try, so feel free to leave your own suggestions for hotels and tours in the comments!